pogata0210/Android_ProjectWeek1_GoogleBooks/README.md

 > For more information on performing a search, go [here](https://developers.google.com/books/docs/v1/using#PerformingSearch)
 - Your user can tag books to categorize them in "bookshelves".
 A single book may exist in more than one shelf.
 For example, your user might have a "Favorites" bookshelf as well as a "Thriller-Suspense" one.
 - Your user can view a list of all their bookshelves.
-- The book records including review, etc, are stored at Firebase and are read into the app whenever the user launches your app.
+- The book records including review, etc, are stored in your SQLite Database and are read into the app whenever the user launches your app.
 - Your user can insert, update, and delete books in their bookshelf or move them from one bookshelf to another.
-This information is stored on their behalf at Firebase and is read in whenever the user launches your application.
+This information is stored on their behalf at SQLite Database and is read in whenever the user launches your application.

 ### Extra Requirements